2Carrot10/dotfiles/README.md

 All programs use the same color scheme ([tokyo-night](https://github.com/tokyo-night/tokyo-night-vscode-theme)) and keymaps (VI).

+## Extensibility
+The final filepath locations of each configuration is not hardcoded.
+Instead, each configuration has a .location.json file.
+If you add your own dotfiles, they will be detected by the install script.

 ## Awesomewm (window manager)
 The window manager features a minimalist system tray that lays on top of all windows so all windows can be viewed in full screen by default.